bcwhite-code/brians-blueprints/self-building-spacex.md

 * Change the destination of the ice cannon to be the receiver chest next to the reactor and turn it on.
 * Change the destination of the two rocket fuel cannons to be the receiver chest besider the station and turn them on.
-* Change the destination of the rocket silo to be "(world)/Home" with a launch trigger of "launch on green signal or when cargo full". e
+* Change the destination of the rocket silo to be "(world)/Home" with a launch trigger of "launch on green signal or when cargo full".

 This can also be used for "non home" bases such as in space.
 Any landing pad will do.
 Signaling works like this:

 * green wire: General request.
 Everything here will be loaded "best effort" into the rocket.
 Smaller requests may be deferred so as to not request too many trains.
+Include the receiving pad's contents in the local availability so that everything is counted from the moment the rocket lands.
 * red wire: Required items and control.
 If items are sent this way, they will be prioritized in the request and the rocket will launch soon aftero all the required items are loaded.
 The requirement **must not be greater than** the general request (i.e. green wire) or it will never be fulfilled.

 The following signals on the red wire will affect the launch: